vim/vim-win32-installer/README.md

 # Vim Installer and Archives (Win32 and Win64)

-This is a project for building Nightly Vim Windows build snapshots automatically ([more information](https://vim.fandom.com/wiki/Where_to_download_Vim)).
+This is a project for building Nightly and Stable Vim Windows build snapshots automatically ([more information](https://vim.fandom.com/wiki/Where_to_download_Vim)).

 [Download](https://github.com/vim/vim-win32-installer/releases/latest) and execute the